Skip to main content

 Obviously, the long-term success of robots depends on the naturalness of communication.
 Nobody wants to be harmed by a well-known artificial intelligence.
 And people won't forgive when a robot makes silly verbal mistakes.

 This may be why text bots, as opposed to voice bots, are a preferred option.
 Text sessions are asynchronous.
-Users can also archive conversations and return to them when they want.
+Users can also archive conversations and return to them whenever they want.

 Leave a Reply